fgeorgatos/easybuild.experimental/users/pneerincx/README.md

 ## Graphics capabilities - plotting ##

 The generator assumes you will want an R with graphics capabilities for plotting.
-Therefore it includes dependencies on easyconfigs for various libs.
+Therefore it includes dependencies on EasyConfigs for various libs.
-New/patched easyconfigs and patches where added where necessary for dependencies when these where not (yet) available from the main EasyBuld repos at the time of writing...

 ## Graphics capabilities - X11 ##